 Some of the lists in Volume 1 of Pennsylvania German Pioneers contain three slightly different versions of the same list.
 These are labeled A, B & C. List A is the "Captain's List," the passenger list as prepared by the ship captain.
 Lists B & C are different versions of the Oath of Allegiance lists (usually the B lists are Oaths of Allegiance to the King and the C lists are Oaths of Abjuration from the Pope).
 Some of the different versions of each list have not survived.
 Many have just one or two.
 There is only one list for each of the ships in Volume 3.
 Volume 1 contains Lists 1-324 (with some A, B & C variations).
 Volume 3 contains Lists 325-506.
 Some of the later lists in Volume 3 also name the women and children as do a few of the earlier lists.
 For more details see: Description of the Lists of German Passengers at the Pennsylvania State Archives.

 What Does "Last from Cowes" Mean?
 Or "Last from Portsmouth?"

 If you see this on one of the lists it means the ship stopped at Cowes or Portsmouth on its way.
 Cowes is a port near southern England on the Isle of Wight.
 Portsmouth is a port on the south coast of England.

 What Do I Do Next?

-If you find a match in Pennsylvania German Pioneers the next step is to locate the place (town name) in Germany your ancestor is from -- then you can look for records from that town to research the family further.
+If you find a match in Pennsylvania German Pioneers the next step is to locate the place (town name) in Germany your ancestor is from.
+Then you can look for records from that town to research the family further.
 Some of the passenger lists give the town name, but most do not.
-Here is a list of research ideas for finding this information about your ancestor...
+The items listed below may be helpful for finding more information about your ancestor...